Trade Mark Registration

 Filing requests for action with EU customs authorities.
 This administrative procedure permits proprietors of a CTM to request the EU customs authorities to retain suspected counterfeit goods while under their control.

-Starting from the top – YuMeiHo® Institute Headquarter is located in Tokyo, Japan and director of the centre is Mr. Toshiharu Kitami.
+Starting from the top – YuMeiHo® Institute Headquarter is located in Tokyo, Japan and director of the centre is Mr Hisayuki Ozaki.

 European Headquarter is based in Rzeszów, Poland and director for Europe and EU is PhD.
 Maciej Dluski.

-Headquarter in the United Kingdom is based in Suttun, Surrey with a practice based in Tooting and director MSc Michal Miodonski.
+Headquarter in the United Kingdom is based in Sutton, Surrey with a practice based in Tooting and director MSc Michal Miodonski.

 General rules for each therapist, despite experience and “dan” are very simple:

-- one must have valid license to perform YuMeiHo®Therapy in a country of registration,
+- one must have a valid license to perform YuMeiHo®Therapy in a country of registration,

 - only original diplomas issued in Japan will be valid,

-- after passing the exam for Dan 2 a therapist has 15 months to achieve Dan 3 in YuMeiHo® therapy to be entitle to obtain a full license,
+- after passing the exam for Dan 2 a therapist has 15 months to achieve Dan 3 in YuMeiHo® therapy to be entitled to obtain a full license,

 - each therapist must pass verification exam every year,